-- A tooth abscess is a serious condition that can lead to loss of the tooth and general health complications because it is a pocket of pus surrounding the tooth.
+- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

-- Other symptoms range from sensitivity to hot and cold foods and drinks, to pain when chewing and biting, to sore lymph nodes and loose teeth.
+- Other symptoms include sensitivity to hot and cold foods and drinks, pain when chewing and biting, sore lymph nodes, and loose teeth.

-We're your immediate response service for urgent dental care.
+We are your immediate response service for urgent dental care.
 Find emergency dental near you with Authority Dental.
-It’s simple, secure and free.
+It is simple, secure, and free.

 How to get rid of a tooth abscess?
-Here's everything you need to know.
+Here is everything you need to know.

 Tooth abscess definition

-A dental abscess, sometimes called an infection, is a pocket of pus somewhere around the tooth.
+A dental abscess, also known as an infection, is a pocket of pus located around a tooth.
 It can lead to moderate or even severe pain.
 You may feel discomfort in different parts of your mouth, head, and neck.
-Many patients report pain in their ear, especially if the abscess has formed in or around a molar tooth.
+Many patients report pain in their ear, mainly if the abscess has formed in or around a molar tooth.

-There are 3 regions where the cyst may appear:
+There are three regions where the cyst may appear:

-A periapical abscess is on the tip of the root.
+A periapical abscess is at the tip of the root.

 A periodontal abscess is in the gum around the root.